How to buy VBI Vaccines shares

 VBI Vaccines Inc is a biotechnology business with stocks listed in the US.
 VBI Vaccines shares (VBIV) are listed on the NASDAQ and all prices are listed in US Dollars.
+Its last market close was US$3.28 – an increase of 1.55% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in VBI Vaccines